 Dot is an amazing little survivor and has maintained her sweet disposition throughout her painful ordeal.
 Her cast will be removed in 3-4 weeks and she will be x-rayed again in 6 weeks to evaluate her healing.

-Oh, and if you'd like to help with the cost of Dot's surgery or another Shelter animal like her, donations to the ICARE Stitch Fund are always welcome and make a huge difference in the life of a deserving pet.
+Oh, and if you'd like to help with the cost of another special needs Shelter animal like Dot, donations to the ICARE Stitch Fund are always welcome and make a huge difference in the life of a deserving pet.